-Cordless phones are just out and out
+Cordless phones are often

+painful to install and troubleshoot.
 Making them work right is time consuming, expensive and frustrating.

 Sometimes we just can't make them work right.